Like almost everyone else I know, I have student loan debt and it’s strangely something I don’t think enough people are talking about.

 - Baby Step 7: Build wealth and give generously

 But my main point here, is that debt is something we all encounter.
-But you have to know that you are not irresponsible for having debt.
-You are not somehow a lesser person for having debt, and the scary monster under your bed doesn’t have to be so scary!
+But you have to know that you are not completely irresponsible for having debt.
+Now, it is irresponsible to charge a tattoo to a credit card (guilty) or those brand new Adidas shoes.
+BUT you are not somehow a lesser person for having debt, and the scary monster under your bed doesn’t have to be so scary!

 Some of the personal struggles I’ve faced with making this decision is having to say no to things I really want to say yes to.
 Sure, we could go on an expensive vacation and pay it off over the course of time.
 It’s not easy to hop on Instagram and see everyone taking these lavish trips that look oh so perfect.
 Sure, we could go out to eat every week and explore our new city!
 I mean, we WANT to get to know the area!
 But if we just had patience with ourselves, we could do all of those things and more without the stress of minimum payments and outstanding balances.